 HOW TO GO.
 WHAT DO I NEED TO DO?

-Herbal medicine students must be enrolled in or have completed the Herbal Medic Basic course.
+Herbal medicine students must be enrolled in or have completed the HMP (Herbal Medicine for Professionals) course. *students from outside schools can apply, but must interview first.

 Sustainable engineering and Provider students must take pre-requisite classes.